kaizen-ai/kaizenflow/docs/onboarding/kaizenflow.set_up_development_environment.how_to_guide.md

 - Add your assigned reviewers for your PR so that they are informed of your PR
 - After being reviewed, the PR will be merged to the master branch by your reviewers
+- Do not respond to emails for replies to comments in issues or PRs.
+Use the GitHub GUI instead, as replying through email adds unwanted information.